 A reduction in the rates of inbreeding can be attained primarily in two ways - through the use of imported dogs which introduce new genetic diversity, or through change of breeding practices, particularly breeding animals which are less related to each other.
-In Miniature Smooth Haired Dachshunds, it appears that the reduction in the rates of inbreeding observed since 2001 is mostly attributable to the change in breeding practices, as the difference between observed inbreeding with and without dogs with COI=0% (i.e. without imported dogs and their close descendants) is small.
-If the reduction in the rate of inbreeding was caused by the extensive use of imported dogs, we would expect the observed inbreeding without dogs with COI=0% to be considerably higher than the overall observed inbreeding.
+In Standard Long Haired Dachshunds, it appears that the reduction in the rates of inbreeding observed since 2004 is somewhat due the use of imported dogs, as the observed inbreeding without dogs with COI=0% (i.e. without imported dogs and their close descendants) is noticeably higher than the overall observed inbreeding.
+If the reduction in the rates of inbreeding observed was caused by changes in breeding practices, the difference between observed inbreeding with and without dogs with COI=0% would be small.

-Although the breed is numerically strong, and therefore could be thought to have plentiful genetic diversity, it should be noted that both popular sires and geographic bottlenecks can also decrease the genetic diversity in a breed, without a detectable effect in the overall analysis of the complete pedigree.
+It should be further noted that both popular sires and geographic bottlenecks can decrease the genetic diversity in a breed, without necessarily having a detectable effect on the mean COI across the complete pedigree.